Ashleigh Shanti

-Ashleigh Shanti (born circa 1991) is an American chef and sommelier.
+Ashleigh Shanti (born circa 1991) is an American chef, sommelier and cookbook author.
 She is a freelance chef.
 Shanti specializes in African American foodways, including Black Appalachian cuisine.
 From 2018 until 2020 she was the chef de cuisine of Benne on Eagle in Asheville, North Carolina.

 Early life and education

 Shanti is originally from North Carolina.
 She lived in Nairobi, Kenya for a gap year break from university.
 Upon her return, she attended Hampton University.
 After graduating from Hampton, she moved to Baltimore, Maryland to attend culinary school.
 She eventually earned her sommelier certification.